openmeeg/openmeeg/README.rst

    which can be done from the Start menu.
 4. Run ``C:\git-for-windows\usr\bin\bash.exe -l`` from within that prompt.

+.. note:: If you do not have access to Windows but need to debug it, consider
+          using the `Windows VM dev images <https://developer.microsoft.com/en-us/windows/downloads/virtual-machines/>`__.

 For dependencies on Windows, we make use of ``vcpkg``.
 The default generator is ``"Visual Studio 15 2017"``, if you would like to use 2019 then set::